adrianzwz/TASA-Typeface-Collection/README.md

 ### version 2 (2025) –– Redesign
 In 2025, both typefaces received a complete redesign focused on preserving their design characteristics while significantly improving drawing quality and readability in small sizes.

-**TASA Explorer** underwent a overhaul, redrawn with slightly lower x-height and smoother letterforms.
-The spacing is more relaxed and texture is more even, dramatically improving performance at text sizes, making it suitable for both display and text applications.
+**TASA Explorer** was redrawn with slightly lower x-height and smoother letterforms.
+The spacing is more relaxed and texture is more even, improving performance at text sizes, making it suitable for both display and text applications.

-**TASA Orbiter** was simplified and refined, with the optical size variants removed, reducing styles from 13 to 5 weights, in line with Explorer.
-The new design is based on the previous "deck" optical size, with refined letterforms and spacing.
+**TASA Orbiter** was simplified, with the optical size variants removed, reducing styles from 13 to 5 weights, in line with Explorer.
+The new design is based on the previous "deck" optical size, with improved drawing and spacing.

 Both typefaces now support the Google Fonts Core Latin character set, plus additional glyphs to support Taiwanese Romanizations ([Tâi-lô](https://en.wikipedia.org/wiki/T%C3%A2i-u%C3%A2n_L%C3%B4-m%C3%A1-j%C4%AB_Phing-im_Hong-%C3%A0n) & [POJ](https://en.wikipedia.org/wiki/Pe%CC%8Dh-%C5%8De-j%C4%AB)).